Clark, Iowa end perfect South Carolina season in Final Four

 Thanks to the spectacular play of Clark and the historic year by South Carolina, this was one of the most talked about and highly anticipated matchups in women’s Final Four history,

-The game lived up to the hype surrounding it, much to the delight of the sellout crowd of over 19,000 fans.
+The game lived up to the hype surrounding it— the best player vs. the best team — much to the delight of the sellout crowd of over 19,000 fans.

 Coach Dawn Staley and South Carolina (36-1) had won 42 in a row, including last year’s championship game.